zuperninja/zuperninja.github.io/_portfolio/quete-zome.md

 ---
 title: "Stage Design : Zome"
-excerpt: "We designed  stage for a festival in JaiThep.
+excerpt: "We designed a stage for a festival in Thailand.
 A wood structure with animatronic eye."
 sidebar:
   - title: "Role"
     image: http://placehold.it/350x250